 Planning for Disabled Beneficiaries

 Raising a child who is disabled, either due to mental illness, mental retardation, or physical disabilities, is filled with challenges and rewards that only parents truly understand.
 Planning for that child’s well-being, both during the parent’s lifetime, and after the parent’s death, involves a complex array of social, financial, and legal issues.
-At Browning & Meyer, our trusted attorneys can help families with the following:
+At R.F.
+Meyer & Associates, our trusted attorneys can help families with the following:

 - Private created special needs trust for individual with assets exceeding the asset cap for social security supplemental income (SSI) and or Medicaid